kisonar/devops/README.md

 kisonar-host-key.pub

 Create if not available .ssh in /home/<user-name> or /root Create authorized_keys file.
-Add to it content of geenrated public key.
+Add to it content of generated public key.
 ```
 ###### Remote access
 ```